hajnej/ansible-ssh-check-role/README.md

 Role Variables
 --------------

-Only ansible internal variables are used. `ansible_port` contains configured prt number which defaults to 22 in case it is not preconfigured.
+Only ansible internal variables are used. `ansible_port` contains configured port number which defaults to 22 in case it is not preconfigured.

 Dependencies
 ------------